FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/upgrade_start_here/Load_the_environment/migrate_2.4_to_3.1.md

 PKIUTIL PKIFILE fname=<pki_database_filename>, mode='CREATE’
 ```

 1. Import your PKI certificates into Transfer CFT {{< TransferCFT/axwayvariablesComponentVersion  >}} using the command PKIUTIL.
-Replace the &lt;script\_filename> with the new script file path.
+Replace the &lt;script_filename&gt; with the new script file path.

 ```
 PKIUTIL <prefix_character><script_filename>